How bad would Scotland’s economy be if it left the UK?

 Tim Worstall at Forbes writes:

-The economic numbers for Scotland haven't added up for some decades now, that's why the English have had to subsidise the place for so long.
+The economic numbers for Scotland haven’t added up for some decades now, that’s why the English have had to subsidise the place for so long.
 Given the various talk about a second independence referendum and the possibility of Scotland leaving the Union that is the UK a new attempt has been made at totting up quite how badly the numbers do work out.
-And the answer is that the gap between and is so vast that Scotland would be, effectively, bust as a government and rectifying that would entail cuts of such magnitude as to produce a Greek-style depression in the country.
+And the answer is that the gap between spending and taxation is so vast that Scotland would be, effectively, bust as a government and rectifying that would entail cuts of such magnitude as to produce a Greek-style depression in the country.

 Yep, that bad.
 The numbers are:

-The Centre for and Business Research (CEBR) forecast the gap between public spending and taxes raised will hit an “unsustainable” 9.4 per cent of GDP in 2017-18.
+The Centre for Economics and Business Research (CEBR) forecast the gap between public spending and taxes raised will hit an “unsustainable” 9.4 per cent of GDP in 2017-18.

 This is more than three times a prediction for the rest of the UK as a whole at 3 per cent and follows the dramatic collapse in oil revenues.